alban-care/nextjs-laravel-postgresql-docker-template/README.md

 In the root directory (docker-compose.yml):

-First, execute the following command to build the images:
+1. Execute the following command to build the images:

 ```bash
 docker compose up -d --build